 Coron is perfect for relaxing or adventure trips.
 For adrenaline junkies, there are snorkeling and scuba diving activities.
 There are shipwreck sites and a long stretch of coral garden.
 For night activity, there’s a sulfur hot spring resort whose water is sourced from a volcano.

-Coron is special to me because before my trip here, I didn’t know that a province can be well known and at the same time rightfully preserved.
-Natural attractions are cared for by the local Tagbanua tribe and the local government.
+Coron is special to me because before my trip here, I didn’t know that a province can be well known and at the same time effectively preserved.
+Natural attractions are cared for by the local indigenous Tagbanua and the local government.
 With its beautiful natural attractions, Coron in Palawan is truly one of a kind.